Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 |:------------- |:------------------------------------- |:-------------- |
 | global.apimLicense | Insert your license key.
 An example is in the default value file. | None |

-### Externalize Cassandra database (Required for production environment)
+### External Cassandra

-According to the reference architecture, database must be external to the cluster.
+According to the reference architecture, the Cassandra database is external to the cluster.
 Change the following values according to the cassandra configuration.
-Please follow the Axway documentation to create the Cassandra cluster.
+The helm chart is delivered with an internal cassandra database, that would work for non-procution environments.
+You can change this parameter to use an external one.
+It is required at least for production environments.

 ```yaml
 cassandra: